PA1REG/HamRadioLibrary/README.md

 ## Special Thanks

-Special thanks to Joe ZIEGELSHIFFER for Beta testing (https://www.qrz.com/db/OP4K) and it has inspired me to create this PowerShell Module.
+Special thanks to Joe Ziegelshiffer for Beta testing (https://www.qrz.com/db/OP4K) and it has inspired me to create this PowerShell Module.

 ## Feedback